 There are newer, “minimally invasive” glaucoma surgeries designed for people with mild glaucoma to reduce their dependence on drops and improve pressure control.
 They carry less risk than traditional glaucoma surgeries.
 They do not lower pressure as well on average and may not be appropriate for severe or advanced glaucoma.
 There procedures are often combined with cataract surgery.
 Trabectome and iStent inject procedures are two examples.
-Below is a link to the Glaukos website, including a brief animated video on the iStent:
+Below is a brief animated video on the iStent from Glaukos:

 The XEN gel stent technology, released in 2017, offers yet another option for some patients requiring surgical treatment for glaucoma.
 This procedure is a somewhat less invasive alternative to traditional glaucoma surgeries and may offer easier and quicker recovery in suitable patients.
-Please click the link below for more information./p>
+Please Xen Gel Stent for more information.

 Will I go blind from glaucoma?